Opening Hours Open 7 days a week

 Home Office UKVI Fees

-If you are applying for switching to a skilled worker visa from within the UK, the Home Office UKVI fees for the application depend on the duration of your intended stay:
+If you are applying to switch to a skilled worker visa from within the UK, the Home Office UKVI fees for the application depend on the duration of your intended stay:

 Individuals whose occupations are listed on the shortage occupation list are eligible for reduced application fees for themselves and their families: